 5.)
 When threatened, the threadsnake releases a pungent fluid from their cloaca.
-This is basically what I call a liquid fart.
 It not only stinks but remains on your skin until thoroughly washed.
 A standard soap and water washing wont get this stink off you.
 Trust me, I know.

 But wait, there’s more on the southwestern threadsnake!

 6.)
 The method of hunting is to trace ants and termites to their burrows and slither down the tunnels, eating up their prey as they go.
 Their diminutive girth allows them the opportunity to easily navigate said tunnels.